-"The call I make, and which the company has also made on several occasions, is that vigilance be increased, especially in this area, since they have fallen prey to crime, especially in supplying their suppliers," said the representative of the manufacturing sector brought together in the Business Coordinating Council (CCE).
+"The call I make, and which the company has also made on several occasions, is that vigilance is increased, especially in this area, since they have fallen prey to crime, especially in supplying their suppliers," said the representative of the manufacturing sector brought together in the Business Coordinating Council (CCE).

-Engine of labour
+Engine of labor

 Covarrubias Lomelí said that this German company generates jobs in the state of Puebla and surrounding areas (3,800 technical workers), in addition to moving supplies and commercial activity in the area of San José Chiapa, where it is located, and in the eastern region.

 The businessman said that, with the insecurity and the violent acts, the physical integrity of the workers who move merchandise, either by road or by train, is compromised.
 In addition, there are economic losses and the risk of affecting the sales or production of this transnational company.

 "The economic loss may result in a decrease in production, in commercial delays that represent sanctions for the company for non-compliance, and that may fall prey to (technical) stoppages," he said.

 Although there are no statistics on robberies in this area, Canacintra has detected it as one of the most dangerous, not only in Puebla, but in the country.